rubentrancoso/challenge/README.md

 # Challenge
 this is the response for this [challenge](https://github.com/concretesolutions/desafio-java)

+there's also a new version that I wrote in node js [here](https://github.com/rubentrancoso/challenge-node) with some simplifications.

 In the root folder there's some helper scripts.

 The names are self-explanatory: